-Cybersecurity mishaps are on the rise, as the average cost of data breach amounts to $3.86 million as per IBM.
+Cybersecurity mishaps are on the rise, as the average cost of data breaches amounts to $3.86 million as per IBM data breach report.
 Surprisingly, only 38% of the leading global organizations are equipped with ways and means to combat such attacks.
 These numbers testify to the need to adopt vulnerability scanning mechanisms across diverse enterprise departments.

 Organizations with sensitive data are the most susceptible to cyber threats and attacks.
-These potential threats must be kept at bay by the security professionals before they face any attacks.
-A systematic approach towards discovering the security weaknesses, evaluating its severity of vulnerabilities, followed by well-thought mitigation plans, drives all vulnerability assessment tools’ success.
+These potential threats must be kept at bay by security professionals before they face any attacks.
+A systematic approach toward discovering the security weaknesses, and evaluating the severity of vulnerabilities, followed by well-thought mitigation plans, drives all vulnerability testing tools’ success.

 The world is transitioning towards digital transformation, pushing forward the need to build a robust vulnerability management mechanism.

-Vulnerability scanners are classified into four broad types:
+Vulnerability assessment tools are classified into four broad types:

 Databases are in today’s digital world overburdened with critical organizational data.
 Loss of such data not only results in monetary but also reputational damages.
-Data based scanner searches for vulnerabilities within the database, such as weak passwords, missing patches, misconfigurations etc., and highlights it to the users in real-time to avoid all underlying risks.
+A data-based scanner searches for vulnerabilities within the database, such as weak passwords, missing patches, misconfiguration, etc., and highlights them to the users in real-time to avoid all underlying risks.

 There are many vulnerability Scanning tools available in the market.
 They can be paid, free, or open-sourced.

-Here are the 12 best vulnerability Assessment scanning tools you need to know before you decide to invest in one:
+Here are the 12 top notch vulnerability Assessment scanning tools you need to know before you decide to invest in one:

-Appknox is the market leader, specializing in providing vulnerability detecting applications for mobiles.
-Highest rated by Gartner & G2, Appknox has a completely automated vulnerability assessment process with the most advanced team to perform penetration testing for mobile applications.
-With over 20,000+ vulnerability scans conducted, Appknox has been able to help over 800+ mobile app businesses & Fortune 500 companies in reducing delivery timelines, manpower costs & mitigating security threats for Global Banks and Enterprises in 10+ countries.
+Appknox is the market leader, specializing in providing vulnerability-detecting applications for mobiles.
+Highest rated by Gartner & G2, Appknox has a completely automated vulnerability assessment process with the most advanced team to perform penetration testing for mobile application security testing.
+With over 20,000+ vulnerability scans conducted, Appknox has been able to help over 800+ mobile app businesses & Fortune 500 companies in reducing delivery timelines, and manpower costs & mitigating security threats for Global Banks and Enterprises in 10+ countries.

 Nikto is an open-source vulnerability scanner for web servers.
-Nikto offers expert solutions for scanning web servers to discover dangerous files/CGIs, outdated server software and other problems.
-This is like a perfect in-house tool for all web server scanning that can detect misconfiguration, risky files for over 6700 items.
+Nikto offers expert solutions for scanning web servers to discover dangerous files/CGIs, outdated server software, and other problems.
+This is like a perfect in-house tool for all web server scanning that can detect misconfiguration and risky files for over 6700 items.

-Wireshark is a free and open-source network vulnerability scanner and empowers businesses to track activities at a micro level within the network.
+Wireshark is a free and open-source network vulnerability scanner that empowers businesses to track activities at a micro level within the network.
 Wireshark is an advanced analysis tool with a packet sniffer that captures network traffic on local stores and networks to analyze data offline.
-It captures all network traffic from Bluetooth, ethernet, wireless, frame relay connections, token ring, and more.
+It captures all network traffic from Bluetooth, ethernet, wireless, frame relay connections, token rings, and more.

 5) Qualys community edition